 Neri Settlers in United States in the 20th Century

-- Angelo Neri, aged 21, who emigrated to the United States from Civitella Del Tronto, Italy, in 1905
+- Angelo Neri, aged 21, who immigrated to the United States from Civitella Del Tronto, Italy, in 1905

-- Andrea Neri, aged 32, who emigrated to the United States from Palermo, Sicily, in 1907
+- Andrea Neri, aged 32, who immigrated to the United States from Palermo, Sicily, in 1907

 - Amelia Neri, aged 27, who landed in America from Mazzema, Italy, in 1910